eclipse-theia/theia/doc/Migration.md

 _msgpackr_:

-If you're experiencing [`maximum callstack exceeded`](https://github.com/eclipse-theia/theia/issues/12499) errors you may need to downgrade the version of `msgpackr` pulled using a [yarn resolution](https://classic.yarnpkg.com/lang/en/docs/selective-version-resolutions/).
+If you're experiencing [`maximum callstack exceeded`](https://github.com/eclipse-theia/theia/issues/12499) errors you may need to either use a newer version (ex: `^1.9.5`) or downgrade the version of `msgpackr` pulled using a [yarn resolution](https://classic.yarnpkg.com/lang/en/docs/selective-version-resolutions/).

+Versions known to be problematic are `>1.8.3 && <1.9.5`.

 ```
 rpc-message-encoder.ts:151 Uncaught (in promise) Error: Error during encoding: 'Maximum call stack size exceeded'